GM Engine Serial Number Lookup

 After you’ve found your engine’s date and application code, you can look for it on this database.
 Find your application code, and then cross-reference it with the date code.
 It’ll tell you the engine size, the original transmission, and the application.

-GM Engine Serial Number Lookup: Buick “Fireball” V8
+3. Buick “Fireball” V8

-Now, this engine has a lot of variants and was in production for 28 years.
+This engine has a lot of variants and was in production for 28 years.
 Throughout its production, the location slightly changes depending on the year and engine type.
 So, this might get a little confusing but we’ll try to make it as simple as possible:

 • 1953 – 1956 264 and 322 engines: on top of the driver’s side of the cylinder bank.
 Somewhere between the middle branches of the exhaust manifold.